 Qiao Qiao smiled.
 “It’s all settled then.”

 “All right.
-I’m going to drop you two off at Orchids Agency and head home afterwards.
+I’m going to drop you two off at Orchids Agency and head home afterward.
 Qiao, I’ll call you tonight to tell you more about the party.”

 © Friday, May 16th, 2008